 Sean & Charlotte Outram - General Manager & Horse Manager

 Sean & Charlotte have been managing Sosian Ranch since 2006 and have two young boys at home.
 Sean is a born and bred Kenyan and after studying agriculture in England, he returned to Kenya, soon becoming the general manager & CEO of Sosian.
 As well as managing all aspects of running a 24,000 acre game ranch in Kenya, Sean is also passionate about Sosian's stud herd of Boran cattle, which he founded in 2006.
 The task of caring for the wildlife and cattle in a mutually beneficial way is a fine balance, but a fascinating and rewarding task.

 Charlotte is a keen and experienced horsewoman and over the years has expanded Sosian's equine set up to a yard of nearly 30 safari horses, taking guests out into the bush.
-In addition to running the Sosian horses, Charlotte also manages all aspects of marketing for the Offbeat Safaris Collection.
+In 2017 Charlotte also initiated Sosian’s own breeding program of Irish Sports Horses, to add some European quality to our string of safari horses.
+In addition to running the Sosian horses, Charlotte also manages all aspects of marketing for Sosian Lodge.

 David Macharia - Assistant Lodge Manager

 David is our assistant manager at Sosian and started his career on a flower farm in Naivasha.
 In 2001 he moved to Sosian and helped renovate the ranch house and create the garden seen today.
-David is now involved with all aspects of running the lodge and looking after our guests and fortunately loves being busy!
+David is an invaluable member of our team, now involved with all aspects of running the lodge and looking after our guests and fortunately loves being busy!

 Nicodemus - Head Chef